 Consent must be clearly given, and data subjects need to understand what it is that they’re consenting to.

-Data controllers and users will need to use extra safeguards to protect sensitive data.
+Data controllers and users need to use extra safeguards to protect sensitive data.

-Sensitive data (race or ethnic identity, political and religious ideology and health information) is private in nature, and privacy is a key consideration of the new directive, so it is subject to extra protection.
+Sensitive data (race or ethnic identity, political and religious ideology and health information) is private in nature, and privacy is a key consideration of the GDPR, so it is subject to extra protection.

 Data subjects must also be informed of breaches which present a risk to them.